BernardGreenberg/NXSYS/Relay Index/RelayIndex.md

 You can call this script anything at all you want, perhaps `EmacsSourceLocator.sh` or `EmacsSourceLocator.bat` (Mac, Windows).
 On the Mac, you must, as with all shell scripts, `chmod +x ...` to allow it to be executed.

 If you're not using Emacs or Aquamacs, but some scheme of your own, you presumably know what you should put in your Source Locator Script.
-It will be called as a command with one argument, the name of the relay whose source is sought, which cannot contain spaces, quotes, parentheses, or other problematic characters.
+It will be called as a command with one argument, the name of the relay whose source is sought, which will not contain spaces, quotes, parentheses, or other shell-problematic characters.

 #### Identifying the Source Locator Script to NXSYS

 This has now (NXSYS 2.6.0) become easy.

 There is a File Open Dialog in both implementations that allows you to tell NXSYS about your Source Locator script.
 On the Mac, it is called up by a new button, `Set Lctr Path`, on the right-hand top of the Relay Draftsperson window (you can expose the latter via the `View` menu).
 On Windows, it is the identically-named option on the `Control` menu at its top left.
-NXSYS will update its info-plist or registry data accordingly.
+NXSYS will update its per-user data (info-plist or registry key) accordingly.

 Both commands assume you will use a `.sh` (Mac) or `.BAT` (Windows) file, and only offer such files in the file dialog.
-If you actually have written an executable program that you have written for this function, feel free to edit the `HKEY_CURRENT_USER` registry for `B.Greenberg\NXSYS\Settings` (Windows) or info-plist `~/Library/Preferences/BernardGreenberg.NXSYSMac.plist` (Mac) yourself with appropriate tools, in which you are surely proficient if you have actually written such a program.
+If you actually have an executable program that you have written for this function, feel free to edit the `HKEY_CURRENT_USER` registry for `B.Greenberg\NXSYS\Settings` (Windows) or info-plist `~/Library/Preferences/BernardGreenberg.NXSYSMac.plist` (Mac) yourself with appropriate tools, in which you are surely proficient if you have actually written such a program.

 ### Use under Emacs/Aquamacs